 Doctors, physios and surgeons had been unable to solve either problem.
-During the treatment I was working round her shoulder and came to a point for the arm release with the Emmett technique, the client gave a little jump and said she could feel that all the way down her arm.
+During the treatment I was working around her shoulder and came to a point for the arms release with the Emmett Technique, the client gave a little jump and said she could feel that all the way down her arm.
 So I asked if we could swap to this technique instead?
 She agreed.

 As I was working with this the client said she was aware of a tingling sensation all the way to her finger tips.
 Amazing!
 (I say that as she had little to no sensation in the arm, so any sensation is fantastic!)